mlnlbrt/dotfiles/manual-steps/004-display_config/readme.txt

     b) Add the following to the end of the newly opened file and save:
         ## Execute backlight.sh without password
         ALL ALL = NOPASSWD:/opt/bin/backlight.sh

+5. Disable failing systemd service for acpi_video0 backlight:
+    a) Append the following to kernel arguments: acpi_backlight=vendor